streamcord/spyglass/README.md

 ## Setup

-Spyglass, in its current state, requires connection to both a MongoDB replica set and an AQMP client.
+Spyglass, in its current state, requires connection to both a MongoDB replica set and an AMQP client.
 Set both of these up first, then proceed to the next step.

 Create a file in the same directory as the Spyglass jarfile named `spyglass.yml`.
 This file will contain the